 Figure 1-2.
-Location Map of SLDS
+Locatior.
+Map of SLDS

 Figure 1-3.
-Location Map of the SLAPS
+Location Map of SLAPS

 Figure 1-4.
-Location Map of HISS and Latty Avenue Vicinity Properties 1-6
+Location Map of HISS and Latty Avenue Vicinity Properities

-2.0 OBJECTIVES AND EVALUATION GUIDELINES FOR THE ENVIRONMENTAL MONITORING PROGRAM FOR 2001
+2.0 OBJECTIVES AND EVALUATION GUIDELINES FOR THE ENVIRONMENTAL MONITORING PROGRAM FOR 2003

-2.1 PROGRAM OBJECTIVES FOR FY01
+2.1 PROGRAM OBJECTIVES FOR FY03

-The objectives for environmental monitoring program (EMP) during FY01 are identified below.
+The objectives for EMP during FY03 are identified below.

-- Conduct periodic monitoring as required to meet substantive requirements or permit conditions of each of the SLS; - Collect environmental data for site re-evaluation as required by CERCLA or agreed to by the USACE at the sites; and - Conduct BMP monitoring to obtain data for impact evaluation relative to guidelines derived from other environmental regulations.
+- Conduct periodic monitoring as required to meet substantive requirements or permit conditions of each of the SLS; - Collect environmental data for site re-evaluation as required by CERCLA or agreed to by the USACE at the sites; and, - Conduct BMP monitoring to obtain data for impact evaluation relative to guidelines derived from other environmental regulations.